mackyle/markdown/syntax.md

       -   Green
       -   Blue

-Ordered lists use numbers followed by periods:
+Ordered lists use numbers or letters or roman numerals followed by a period or right parenthesis `)`:

       1. Bird
       2. McHale
       3. Parish

-It's important to note that the actual numbers you use to mark the list have no effect on the HTML output Markdown produces.
+It's important to note that the actual numbers (or letters or roman numerals) you use to mark the list *do* have an effect on the HTML output Markdown produces, but only if you skip ahead and/or change the list marker style.

 The HTML Markdown produces from the above list is:

       <ol>
       <li>Bird</li>